ALANOODLE'S SCALE MODEL PORTFOLIO

 Doin' the dishes

-I used a three layered system of domes made from .015" translucent (natural) sheet styrene and .030" clear copolyester.
-Vacuform patterns were made by sinking marbles or ball bearings of varying sizes into a wood base.
-The clear inner domes were painted with Tamiya clear red acrylic in a random vane pattern.
+I had access to a small vacuform machine at the model shop where I worked.
+I used a three layered system of domes made from .015" thick translucent or "natural" sheet styrene and .030" clear copolyester.
+Vacuform patterns were made by sinking marbles and a wood ball into wood bases as seen, below left.

 An' a one...

-Engine-dome vacuform patterns from left to right: inner
+Engine dome vacuform patterns from left to right: inner

 "color dome", middle diffuser dome, outer dome.